What is Chicken Meal in Dog Food? – Ingredients to Watch for When Shopping for Dog Food

 As any veterinarian will tell you, providing your dog with a nutritious diet filled with high-quality ingredients is one of the best things you can do to maintain the dog’s overall health.

-While it is always important to look for dog food with healthy ingredients, it is just as important to know what every ingredient on the list actually is.
-The more informed you are about dog food ingredients, the easier it will be to avoid foods that contain unhealthy ingredients and nutritionally empty fillers.
+While it’s always important to seek out dog food with healthy ingredients, it’s equally important to understand what each ingredient on the list actually is.
+The more informed you are about dog food ingredients, the easier it will be to avoid foods containing unhealthy ingredients and nutritionally empty fillers.

-Unfortunately, there are plenty of dog food brands that make more profits by using low-quality ingredients.
-In many cases, dog food companies will disguise these ingredients by labeling them with misleading names, which is why it is so important to familiarize yourself with all of the common dog food ingredients.
+Unfortunately, many dog food brands prioritize profits over quality by using low-quality ingredients.
+In numerous cases, dog food companies disguise these ingredients by labeling them with misleading names.
+That’s why it’s crucial to familiarize yourself with all common dog food ingredients.

-Two dry dog food ingredients with confusion and controversy surrounding them are chicken meal and chicken by-product meal.
+Two dry dog food ingredients surrounded by confusion and controversy are chicken meal and chicken by-product meal.

 labrador retriever dog eating dry food